-Behavior and the consequences of said behavior are the responsibility of the individual student.
+- 10. Behavior and the consequences of said behavior are the responsibility of the individual student.
 Intoxication, intoxicated conduct and resulting behaviors are subject to the disciplinary processes and sanctions set forth in the Student Conduct and Grievance Procedures, found in Section 8 of this Handbook.
-Such behavior may also be subject to the legal processes of civil and criminal law.
+Such behavior may also be subject to the legal processes of civil and criminal law. - 11.
 The display of alcohol in public areas is prohibited.
 Students over 21 years of age and possessing alcohol for their own personal use and consumption may transport that alcohol through "public areas" only in a closed container in a bag, or a cooler.
 The consumption or display of alcoholic beverages in public areas is prohibited except at a registered event involving alcohol.

 (For purpose of this policy, the term "public area" shall refer to any University building, room, external area, or property other than the interior boundaries of the student's private residence room.
-The interior boundaries of the residential houses of organizations, meaning oncampus organizational houses where access and privileges are limited to members of that organization, shall not be considered to be common or public areas of the campus for the purposes of the alcohol policy.
+The interior boundaries of the residential houses of organizations, meaning on-campus organizational houses where access and privileges are limited to members of that organization, shall not be considered to be common or public areas of the campus for the purposes of the alcohol policy.
 Members of these organizations may meet in these areas at the discretion of the organization.
 Legal personal possession and consumption of alcohol in these areas including externalities such as decks or porches shall not be prohibited.
-When deemed necessary, security officers may ask organizational officers to clear the porches and/or decks.)
+When deemed necessary, Public Safety officers may ask organizational officers to clear the porches and/or decks.)

-The possession or use of kegs and alcohol paraphernalia (bongs, funnels, etc.) on campus is prohibited.
-All bulk quantity common source containers are prohibited.

-Advertisement regarding alcohol and alcohol-related events and activities must adhere to the following guidelines:

-University publications will not accept advertisements promoting alcohol use or events at which alcohol will be present.

-Fliers, posters, and advertisements regarding events at which alcohol will be present are prohibited.
+- 12. The possession or use of kegs and alcohol paraphernalia (bongs, funnels, etc.) on campus is prohibited.
+All bulk quantity common source containers are prohibited. - 13.
+Advertisement regarding alcohol and alcohol-related events and activities must adhere to the following guidelines: - d.
+University publications will not accept advertisements promoting alcohol use or events at which alcohol will be present. - e.
+Fliers, posters, and advertisements regarding events at which alcohol will be present are prohibited. - f.
 Invitations to events at which alcohol will be served must be addressed to specific individuals and placed in campus mailboxes.
-Mass Distribution of non-specific invitations by any means is prohibited.
-Students must follow all laws relating to the purchase, possession, and consumption of alcohol.
-No student shall permit, tolerate, encourage or participate in "drinking games".

-All provisions of the Lenoir-Rhyne Student Alcohol Policy are enforced year round, including all breaks and summer sessions.
+Mass Distribution of non-specific invitations by any means is prohibited. - 14.
+Students must follow all laws relating to the purchase, possession, and consumption of alcohol. - 15.
+No student shall permit, tolerate, encourage or participate in "drinking games". - 16.
+All provisions of the Lenoir-Rhyne Student Alcohol Policy are enforced year-round, including all breaks and summer sessions. - 17.
 LRU students are responsible for the conduct of their guests, including alcohol violations.
-LRU students and student organizations may incur disciplinary sanctions as a result of guest violations.
+LRU students and student organizations may incur disciplinary sanctions as a result of guest violations. - 18.
 Abusive Drinking will not be tolerated.
-Abusive drinking is defined as: Use of alcohol, which leads to medical consequences such as passing out, blackouts (loss of memory), gastritis (vomiting, retching), physical injuries, or other medical problems.

-Use of alcohol in association with inappropriate behavior such as: verbal abuse, physical abuse, failure to comply with a university official, property damage, any behavior that violates the LRU Statement of Academic Integrity and Student Code of Conduct, found in Section 1 of the Handbook, recurring episodes of intoxication, a single episode of intoxication in which the Assistant Provost & Dean of Student Life believes that the level of intoxication posed a risk to the student's health or well-being.
+Abusive drinking is defined as: - c.
+Use of alcohol, which leads to medical consequences such as passing out, blackouts (loss of memory), gastritis (vomiting, retching), physical injuries, or other medical problems. - d.
+Use of alcohol in association with inappropriate behavior such as: verbal abuse, physical abuse, failure to comply with a University official, property damage, any behavior that violates the LRU Statement of Academic Integrity and Student Code of Conduct, found in Section 1 of the Handbook, recurring episodes of intoxication, a single episode of intoxication in which the Assistant Provost & Dean of Student Life believes the level of intoxication posed a risk to the student's health or well-being.

-Provisions for Alcohol use in the Residence Hall and Residential Houses
+Provisions for Alcohol use in Residence Halls and Residential Houses

-In addition to the provisions listed above, the following provisions apply to alcohol use in the residence facilities: All halls with first-year students are housed are designated as alcohol-free residence areas.
-No alcohol is permitted under any circumstances in these halls or rooms.
+In addition to the provisions listed above, the following provisions apply to alcohol use in the residence facilities: